dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1900: Pride in heritage promotes appreciation of diversity.
+### T1900: Pride in being Brazilian comes from culture and landscapes.

 |Support|
 |---|